iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Updating
+## Release notes for version 2.0.0
+* We have  improved the skull stripping and cerebellum removal model to make the toolkit more reliable.
+* We have fixed the boundary issues.
+Previously, when the brains are too close to the boundary, the segmentation may generate inaccurate results.
+Now, the issue has been addressed.
+* We have made the system work more robust.
+When potential error occurs, the pipeline will stop and output more meaningful logs for easy problem location.
+* We updated the commandline parameters to make it more consistent with human instinct.
+Please refer to section **Running the pepeline container** for more details.

 ## Release notes for version 1.2.0
 * We have fixed the issue that the pipeline fails to run on newer gpus.
 The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release120`.
 * Using Cuda 11+cudnn 8 will increase the GPU memory needs.
 On our local testing, we noticed that the needed minimal GPU memory is around 5GB.